-More news about NBCU's decision to consolidate local spanish news:
+More news about NBCU's decision to

 The reductions reflect a trend by media companies to cut newsroom jobs in an effort to boost corporate profit and satisfy shareholders.
 In recent years, revenue at traditional media outlets has declined as more advertisers have embraced the Internet to reach younger viewers.